-Working with your doctor, it may be appropriate to consider appetite suppressants, such as phentermine, qsymia or lorcaserin, currently the only medications approved by the FDA for weight loss to enhance your weight loss efforts.
+Working with your doctor, it may be appropriate to consider appetite suppressants, such as phentermine, qsymia or lorcaserin, medications approved by the FDA for weight loss to enhance your weight loss efforts.
 You will have to meet clinical standards, such as a body mass index of 27 with one or more associated diseases or a body mass index of 30 or higher, with or without co-morbid disease(s).

 6. Redefine exercise

 Be creative in the way you move.
 It doesn’t have to be in a gym or structured environment.
 Just move more than you do now.
 Frequency (how often), intensity (how hard) and time (how long) are the components that matter when attempting to lose weight and keep it off.
-To lose weight the American College of Sports Medicine recommends moderate- to high-intensity exercise for 60 – 90 minutes, at least five days per week.
+To lose weight, the American College of Sports Medicine recommends moderate- to high-intensity exercise for 60-90 minutes, at least five days per week.

 To lose weight and keep it off, look beyond the initial weight loss to a permanent change in lifestyle behaviors and know that your efforts are not in vain.